tc39/proposal-arraybuffer-base64/README.md

 When decoding, the options bag also allows specifying `strict: false` (the default) or `strict: true`.
 When using `strict: false`, whitespace is legal and padding is optional.
 When using `strict: true`, whitespace is forbidden and standard padding (including any overflow bits in the last character being 0) is enforced - i.e., only [canonical](https://datatracker.ietf.org/doc/html/rfc4648#section-3.5) encodings are allowed.

+For the decoder, passing `onlyFullChunks: true` will ensure that only full quartets of base64 characters are processed; any additional characters are returned in a string as an additional `extraBase64Chars` property on the resulting `Uint8Array`.
+Passing this option allows `strict: true` to handle inputs whose length is not a multiple of 4.

 ## Streaming

-There is no support for streaming.
+There is no explicit support for streaming.
 However, it is [relatively straightforward to do effeciently in userland](./stream.mjs) on top of this API, with support for all the same options as the underlying functions.

 ## FAQ